Skip to main content

 Nutritional Regulation of the HPA Axis

-The is the body’s central stress response system, culminating in the release of cortisol from the adrenal glands.
+The HPA axis is the body’s central stress response system, culminating in the release of cortisol from the adrenal glands.
 While acute cortisol release is adaptive, chronic activation of the HPA axis is deleterious to endocrine health.
 Sustained high cortisol levels can suppress thyroid function, inhibit gonadal hormone production, and promote insulin resistance.

 Diet is a primary modulator of HPA axis tone.
 Blood sugar instability, characterized by sharp peaks and subsequent crashes, is a potent physiological stressor that activates a cortisol response.
 A diet that stabilizes blood glucose through balanced macronutrient composition directly reduces a major source of chronic HPA axis stimulation.